llamaxyz/llama/documentation/ActionCreation.md

     - Strategy: Llama strategy that determines the action state
     - Calldata: Function selector and its parameters
     - Role: Role used to create the action
-    - Value (amount of ether sent with the call)
+    - Value: Amount of ether sent with the call
     - Description: Plaintext explaining the purpose of the action